Ottoman wars in Asia

 Ottoman wars in Asia refers to the wars involving the Ottoman Empire in Asia.
-Ottoman Empire was founded at the beginning of the 14th century.
-Its original settlement was in the northwest Anatolia (Asian part of the modern Turkey) where it was a small beylik (principality).
-Its main rival was Byzantine Empire.
-In 1350s Ottomans were able to cross the Dardanelles strait and eventually they conquered most of the Balkans.
-Although they mainly concentrated their expansions in Europe, they also expanded their territories in Asia, mainly in Fertile Crescent and Arabian Peninsula.
+The Ottoman Empire was founded at the beginning of the 14th century.
+Its original settlement was in the northwest Anatolia (the Asian part of modern-day Turkey) where it was a small beylik (principality).
+Its main rival was the Byzantine Empire.
+In the 1350s, the Ottomans were able to cross the Dardanelles Strait and eventually they conquered most of the Balkans.
+Although they mainly concentrated their expansion in Europe, they also expanded their territories in Asia, mainly in Fertile Crescent and Arabian Peninsula.

 Wars against other beyliks

 In the early years of the 14th century, there were many Turkish beyliks in Anatolia.
-The first Ottoman sultan (then known as bey) Osman I was careful not to provoke the neighbouring beyliks.
-Second sultan Orhan was the very first Ottoman ruler who was engaged in a war against other beyliks.
+The first Ottoman sultan (then known as bey) Osman I avoided provoking neighbouring beyliks.
+The second sultan, Orhan, was the very first Ottoman ruler who was engaged in a war against other beyliks.
 He interfered in a civil war in Karesi, another beylik to the south of Ottoman beylik and annexed the territory of Karesi.
-His son Murad I established hegemony over most of the beyliks in Anatolia mainly by diplomacy (dowery, purchase etc.) Bayezid I continued expansion policy by harsher methods.
-At the end of the 14th century most beyliks were incorporated into Ottoman realm.
+His son Murad I established hegemony over most of the beyliks in Anatolia mainly by diplomacy (dowery, purchase, etc.) Bayezid I continued expansion policy by harsher methods.
+At the end of the 14th century most beyliks were incorporated into the Ottoman realm.
 However, in 1402, Beyazıt was defeated by Timur, a Turkic conqueror from Turkestan in the Battle of Ankara and the newly annexed beyliks (except Karesi) regained their independence.
 During the reigns of Mehmed I, Murad II and Mehmed II (the Conqueror), Ottomans reconquered all beyliks with the exception of two, which were the vassals of Mamluk Empire in Egypt.